trustgraph-ai/pulumi-trustgraph-ovhcloud/README.md

 ```
 ### Get Your Project ID

 You'll need your OVHcloud project ID (service name).
-You can find this in the OVHcloud Control Panel under Public Cloud > Project Management.
+You can find this in the OVHcloud Control Panel under Public Cloud.
+It's the hext string
+in the top LHS of the screen.

 ## Deploy